 - Fresh fruit

-- Diet or 0% fat yoghurt
+- Diet, o% fat natural yoghurt

 - Crispbread/rice cakes or oat crackers with tomato/cucumber/small serving low fat cheese spread

 - Small wholemeal scone with low fat spread

 - Small bowl cereal with low fat milk

-- Plain biscuits such as 1 Digestive/Fig Roll,

-2 Rich Tea/Marietta/Gingernut (do not have as a snack more than once daily and limit to occasionally if trying to lose weight)

 NOTE: Although these foods are healthy choices it is important to reduce portion size if you need to lose weight.
 See the food pyramid at the back of this booklet for more information on portion sizes.